phuse-org/SENDConform/pages/devteam/devteam_intro.md

 ## Introduction

 Pages in this section capture development team notes that may or may not make it into the project documentation.
-Background, context, discussion and decisions around modeling and rules will be documented here.
+Background, context, discussion, and decisions around modeling and rules will be documented here.

 {% include links.html %}